Dollar Sees Support from Positive Empire Report and Reduced Fed Rate-Cut Expectations

-The dollar index (DXY00) today is up by +0.25%.
-The dollar is climbing on today’s news that the Nov Empire manufacturing general business conditions survey unexpectedly rose to a 1-year high.
-The dollar also has carryover support from last week when a parade of Fed presidents said they favored keeping interest rates steady, which reduced the chances of a Fed rate cut at next month’s FOMC meeting to 41% from 70% earlier this month.
+The dollar index (DXY00) on Monday rose by +0.25%.
+The dollar saw support from the rise in the Nov Empire manufacturing general business conditions index to a 1-year high.
+The dollar also had carryover support from last week when a parade of Fed presidents said they favored keeping interest rates steady, which reduced the chances of a Fed rate cut at next month's FOMC meeting to 41% from 70% earlier this month.

 The US Nov Empire manufacturing general business conditions survey unexpectedly rose +8.0 to a 1-year high of 18.7, stronger than expectations of a decline to 5.8.